 We invite participants to propose a presentation for the meeting.
 Accepted presentations will invited to submit a paper for publication in Open Access journals (Energies, Applied Sciences, Frontiers in Energy Research or Thermal Science and Engineering Progress).
 Interested speakers should submit a short abstract when registering for the meeting.

-The workshop is held in collaboration between:
+The workshop was held in collaboration between: